The effect of perturbations on the convergence of attractors for reaction-diffusion equations concerning variations of nonlinear boundary conditions: Functional setting

 \section{Functional setting}

-In this section, we introduce the functional framework to study \eqref{eq_reaction_diffusion} and, we present a fundamental result on equivalence between the norms of the fractional powers space and the Sobolev space $H^1(\Omega)$.
+In this section, we summarize some already-known results on the existence of global attractors, their uniform bounds, and convergence under diffusion perturbation.
+We introduce the functional framework to study \eqref{eq_reaction_diffusion} and, we state a fundamental result on the equivalence between the norms of the fractional powers space and the Sobolev space $H^1(\Omega)$.
+We end the section obtaining the convergence of the nonlinearities taking values in a negative power Sobolev space.